Strings and near-extremal black holes in theories with large $\mathcal{N}=4$ superconformal symmetry: The worldsheet string

 for a pole in the $\zeta$-plane with $\frac{w}{2} \leq \Im(\zeta) \leq \frac{w+1}{2}$ to contribute.
 When $w=0$, we have no solutions to~\eqref{eq:k1constraint}.
 The choice $p_L = N = 0$ is excluded by the strict inequality, though it would have saturated the upper bound.
 As we shall see below, the pole will lie on the shifted contour of integration, signalling the merger with the continuum modes.
 We find this curious, since not only is there no spectral gap, but the continuum also extends all the way down to the identity operator.
 Likewise, for $w=1$, there is no discrete contribution, since the only potential choice $N=1$ and $p_L=0$, again, lies at the edge of admissibility.
-However, for higher values of $w$ there are discrete states, e.g., $w=2$ admits $N=4$, while $w=3$ admits $N=9$, etc. In fact, with increasing values of $w$ we potentially find more solutions as the difference between the upper and lower bound scales linearly with $w$.
+However, for higher values of $w$ there are discrete states, e.g., $w=2$ admits $N=4$, while $w=3$ admits $N=9$, etc. In fact, with increasing values of $w$ we potentially find more solutions as the difference between the upper and lower bound scales linearly with~$w$.

-Let us next examine the continuum part of the spectrum and write out their contribution to the single string free energy explicitly.
-For fixed $w$, we have after shifting the contour, $\zeta =s + i\,\frac{w+1}{2} $, and collecting terms with similar scaling weights, we find the $k=1$ analog of~\eqref{eq:fPFcont}, which is
+Let us next examine the continuum part of the spectrum and write out their contribution to the single string free energy.
+As before, for a given~$w$, we shift the contour as $\zeta =s + i\,\frac{w+1}{2}$.
+Upon collecting terms with similar scaling weights, we find the $k=1$ analog of~\eqref{eq:fPFcont}.
+The explicit expression for the continuum spectrum, from which we can read off the density of states~$\bm{\varrho}(s; q,\qb,r_\pm,\overline{r}_\pm)$, is